Ramarren/cl-parser-combinators/README.markdown

 # Documentation

-The is some documentation in the `doc` directory.
+There is some documentation in the `doc` directory.